 1. How You Think Is Everything.

 Always be positive.
-Think success, not failure.
+Think secrets to success, not failure.
 If, for example, you run into a day so hectic that your exercise plans are derailed, don’t focus on the failure of that day.
 Focus on how to make the next day better.